Purpose of Your Job Position

 Regulatory Compliance – QAPI

-Recognize your role as part of the QAPI efforts of your organization.
+Recognize your role as part of the QAPI efforts of our organization

-Carry out QAPI roles and responsibilities as assigned.
+Carry out QAPI roles and responsibilities as required